 How do you provide healthy meals for your family on a limited budget?
 Chef Greg Silverman, a Chefs Move to Schools participant, is working to help answer this common question.

-Chef Greg manages the Shopping Matters Program, a guided grocery store tour sponsored by the non-profit Share Our Strength to teach individuals how to read labels, compare unit prices, and contrast various forms of fruits and vegetables.
+Chef Greg manages the Cooking Matters Program, a guided grocery store tour sponsored by the non-profit Share Our Strength to teach individuals how to read labels, compare unit prices, and contrast various forms of fruits and vegetables.
 Tours are led by experts in the field, including culinary and health professionals.
 At the end of each 60 to 90 minute tour, participants put their new knowledge to use through a challenge: buy groceries to make a healthy meal for a family of four with only $10.
 Read more on the Let’s Move Blog >

 The Rudd Center has updated its Sugar-Sweetened Beverage Taxes Policy Brief.
-Since the 2009 publication on soft drink taxes, significant progress has been made in the effort to reduce consumption of sugar-sweentened beverages.
+Since the 2009 publication on soft drink taxes, significant progress has been made in the effort to reduce consumption of sugar-sweetened beverages.
 Read More.

 Students in the United States consume almost 400 billion calories from junk food sold at school each year, an equivalent to 2 billion candy bars, according to a new report from Mission: Readiness, a national security organization of retired generals and admirals.
 The report, Still Too Fat to Fight, calls for strong federal nutrition standards for school snacks, noting that the widespread availability of junk food in our nation’s schools contributes to the childhood obesity epidemic, seriously undermines efforts to teach children about the importance of a healthy diet, and has a negative affect on the ability of young adults to serve in the military.
 The United States Department of Agriculture is expected to release a proposed rule updating nutrition standards for “competitive foods” in the coming months.